 - Concerts and shows - There are frequently low or no-cost concerts and other performances right on the installation - often open only to Department of Defense families.
 Your teen might enjoy a night of music or a comedy act with friends, so check frequently with your local Morale, Welfare and Recreation for upcoming events.

-- Information, Tickets and Tours - Sometimes an adventure is waiting in your own community.
-Encourage your teen to explore the area surrounding your installation with the help of Information, Tickets and Tours.
+- Information, Tickets and Travel - Sometimes an adventure is waiting in your own community.
+Encourage your teen to explore the area surrounding your installation with the help of Information, Tickets and Travel.
 Here your teen can find discounted admission to local attractions, like theme parks, museums or sports venues.